ansemin/Markit_v2/README.md

 5. Click "Convert" to process your document
 6. Navigate through pages using the navigation buttons for multi-page documents
 7. Download the converted content in your selected format

+## Configuration & Error Handling

+### 🔧 **Automatic Configuration:**
+The application includes intelligent configuration management that:
+- Validates API keys and reports availability at startup
+- Checks for required dependencies and installs them automatically
+- Provides helpful warnings for missing optional components
+- Reports which parsers are available based on current configuration

+### 🛡️ **Enhanced Error Handling:**
+- **User-Friendly Messages**: Clear error descriptions instead of technical stack traces
+- **File Validation**: Automatic checking of file size and format compatibility
+- **Parser Availability**: Real-time detection of which parsers can be used
+- **Graceful Degradation**: Application continues working even if some parsers are unavailable

 ## Troubleshooting